Skip to main content

 • Share within Glean only

-• Sharing interactive content changes who can see it in Glean (Search, direct link).
+• Sharing an interactive artifact changes who can see it in Glean (Search, direct link).
 It doesn't change permissions in any external systems.

 • Audience presets